flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-effort-in-api-design/index.md

 As designers of an API we can decide to expose it in layers.
 To give access to both low-level and high-level primitives.
-The tricky part is to do it in a way where a developer can mess around with lower-level API without the result being "excluded" from the rest of the system.
+The tricky part is to do it in a way where a developer can mess around with a lower-level API without the result being "excluded" from the rest of the system.

 [Flutter][flutter] is a good example of that kind of approach.
 Flutter is